iantully/CSS3FinalProject/README.md

 # CSS3FinalProject
-This is the end of the course project for the UofMichigan's intro to CSS3 course
+While the HTML was provided, all students were charged with styling the HTML using only CSS3 and not touching the original HTML.